kojodoc/kojodoc.github.io/reference/scala.md

 32
 ```

-* It introduces a new scope for naming.
+* A block introduces a new scope for naming.
 A name introduced within a block is visible only within that block, and shadows names from enclosing scopes.

 ```scala
 val x = 10